vgerbot-libraries/shortcuts/packages/core/README.md

 })
 ```

-However, it doesn't work right now because the current context doesn't have the 'close' command.
-The event can only be responded to if the currently activated context supports the `close` command.
+However, it does not work now because there is no `'close'` command for the current context.
+The event can only be responded to if the currently activated context keymap configuration contains the `'close'` command.

 ```js
 keyboard.switchContext('editor');